North Carolina’s DWI Implied Consent Law and Blood and Breath Test

 Drivers who are lawfully arrested for driving while impaired and refuse a breathalyzer or blood alcohol test face license suspension.

-Implied Consent Advisement.
-Drivers who are arrested for DWI are generally taken to a local police department for chemical testing of their blood or breath.
+The police generally will take drivers who are arrested for DWI to the police department for chemical testing of their blood or breath.
 The arresting officer must advise the driver of certain rights and potential consequences.
 This advisement must include informing the driver:

-• of the right to refuse testing, but that such a refusal will result in immediate license revocation of at least one year
+• of the right to refuse testing, but that such a refusal will result in license revocation for at least one year

-• that a test result showing a BAC of .08% or higher will result in a license revocation of at least 30 days
+• that a refusal or a test result showing a BAC of .08% or higher will result in an immediate license revocation of at least 30 days

 • of the right to contact an attorney and have a witness present to observe the testing procedures (provided that consultation with counsel and selecting a witness doesn't delay testing more than 30 minutes), and